MasterJ93/ATProtoKit/API_GUIDELINES.md

 ## Fundamentals
 - For code, the maximum length of a line is 170 characters.
-However, this isn’t a strong goal to have: it can be much longer than this.
+However, this isn’t a strong goal to have: it can be a little longer than this.
 - For documentation, the maximum length of a line is 100 characters.
-However, this _is_ a (mostly) strict rule: if necessary, break it down into smaller lines.
+This _is_ a (mostly) strict rule: if necessary, break it down into smaller lines.
     - The only exceptions to this rule include the following:
     - If a line that contains a oiece of code goes a little over the line, or if the code line is over 100 characters.
-    - If a link is over 100 characters.
+    - If a link is over 100 characters long.
     - If the Unclear Documentation Note is used.
 - Documentation lines should use the triple slashes (`///`) rather than the multi-block delimiter (`/** */`).
 - Everything in the project must be written in American English.